 Responding to Opportunities

 Now the question is how will we respond to the most significant opportunities.
 The strategies for opportunities include:

 Of course, new opportunities will surface over the life of your project.
 Periodically review the opportunities.
 Has the probability and impact changed?
-Is it time to exploit opportunities?
+Is it time to exploit or enhance opportunities?
 Are there new opportunities?